-See Figure 21: Estimated housing costs versus household income for owner households with mortgages in electoral area D.
+See Figure 21: Estimated housing costs versus household income for owner households with mortgages in electoral area E.

-The majority of owner households with mortgages in electoral area D making between \$21,100 and \$61,600 per year spend more than 30% of their annual income on housing expenses, placing these households in core housing need.
-Electoral area D is unusual because housing at the low end appears to be plentiful, probably due to the presence of extremely affordable properties in the form of manufactured homes.
+The majority of owner households with mortgages in electoral area E making below making below \$53,100 per year spend more than 30% of their annual income on housing expenses, placing these households in core housing need.
 Owner households without mortgages were analyzed but found that according to this model none of them would be spending more than 30% of their incomes on housing expenses.

-This analysis suggests that 15% of electoral area D's owner households are in core housing need, somewhat worse than the trend evident in the Census (13% in 2006 and 2011, then 11% in 2016).
+This analysis suggests that 16% of electoral area E's owner households are in core housing need, in line with trends evident in the census (15% in 2006, 19% in 2011, then 14% in 2016).